 5 might be red jasper if MOHS 7

 Here are some that I'm trying to figure out!
 I numbered them 1-5.
 Numbers 3 and 4 were given to me and they just look like river rock to me.
 I'm learning to use the steps with the hardness, streak plate, etc. but it's harder than it appears!
 Anybody have ideas on any of these?

 I edited this because I realized I had the numbers mixed up on two of the stones.
 I'll re-attach an image with the identifications Daniel suggested after I check the hardness on the red one.
 Then I'll see if I've got the definite ones labeled right and the not-sure ones marked in case there are other ideas.

 Return to Forum

-The LGMS meets at 3007 33rd Street, Lubbock Texas on the first Tuesday of each month at 7:00 pm.
+The LGMS meets at 3007 33rd Street, Lubbock Texas on the first Tuesday of each month.
+Juniors at 6 pm, Adults at 7:15 pm.
 Membership is open to all interested parties.
 Visitors are always welcome!